-The 33% higher power draw of the i9 not only means that you might need a new PSU to power this processor, but it might also factor into getting a higher power bill than you would with the Ryzen 7 7800X3D.
+The 33% higher power draw of the i9 means that you might need a new PSU to power this processor and get a higher power bill than you would with the Ryzen 7 7800X3D.

 If we look at the performance per watt of these CPUs, the Ryzen 7 7800X3D has about 41% more performance per watt than the i9 13900KS, which cements its incredible architecture as being the way to go for modern processors focused on gaming.

 In our tests, the i9 13900KS had an average peak temperature of 68°C. The Ryzen 7800X3D had an average peak temperature of around 69°C in our tests.

 The temperature delta is not large enough to influence your buying decision, though it is important to note that both processors performed well within safe temperature margins during our tests.